sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 kernel/audit.c:	aunet->sk = netlink_kernel_create(net, NETLINK_AUDIT, &cfg);
 ```
 Notice how that ``sk = netlink_kernel_create(net, NETLINK_ROUTE, &cfg);`` aligns with its userland counterpart we create before.
-The messages that we will send will be received by this socket.
+In our case, sent messages will be received by this 'rtnetlink' kernel socket.

 Looking at `net/core/rtnetlink` reveals this:
 ```c